-Although the teen pregnancy rate has declined by 55 percent since 1990, teens are still becoming pregnant and giving birth and 82 percent of those are unintended pregnancies.
+Although the teen pregnancy rate has declined by 55% since 1990, teens are still becoming pregnant and giving birth and 75% of those are unintended pregnancies.
 While it is possible that a teen who becomes pregnant can experience a healthy pregnancy and be an excellent parent, many pregnant and parenting teens struggle with multiple stressors, health risks and other complex issues.
 Being pregnant as a teenager puts you at higher risk for having a baby born too early, with a low birth weight and, tragically, higher risk of death.

 If a pregnancy is unplanned, the mother may not be getting the prenatal care she and her baby need or may not even be healthy enough to carry a child to term.

 Teens are often unprepared for the realities involved in parenting an infant.
 Often, complex relationships and financial burden combined with balancing school and parenting are stressful and can put a newborn at risk.